When it comes to land-based broadband connections, there are currently two competing technologies: Cable vs Fiber-optic, or Fiber, for short.

 On the downside, Fiber is expensive — it requires new wiring — and generally has a single point of failure.
 If a line is cut or broken, the Internet can be down for a large population.

-Cable vs Fiber: The future is in the latter
+Fiber vs Cable Internet: The future is in the former

 Generally, Fiber is the way of the future.
 It’s clean, fast, versatile, and built purposely for a high-speed data network.
 It’s simply far superior to the old copper wiring of Cable.

 On top of that, with TV services moving slowly to streaming, there’s no longer a need for new coaxial development.

 Cable Internet is just a matter of leveraging existing infrastructure until it’s no longer suitable or worth the maintenance, which is still far in the future.